Potato, Bacon and Cheese Festive Casserole is cheesy, flavorful and with a crispy topping and can be prepared beforehand. Just perfection!

 - 1/4 cup of olive oil

 - Mix the dill, and olive oil.
-Reserve.
+Set aside.

-- Boil carrots, adding a teaspoon of salt to the water.
+- Boil carrots, adding salt to the water.

 - Two minutes later add the potatoes and boil until cooked throughout but firm.

-- Remove from the water, add the peppers, onions and a pinch of pepper.
-Reserve.
+- Remove potatoes and carrots from the water, dispose of water.
+Mix potatoes, carrots, peppers, onions and a pinch of cracked pepper.
+Set aside.

 - Cut the bacon into small (1/2") pieces.